 The governors of Oklahoma and Colorado met with executives from General Motors Co.
-(GM), Ford Motor Co.
-(F) and Fiat SpA (F)’s Chrysler Group LLC, to ask for more cars and trucks with engines that run on compressed natural gas.
+(GM:US), Ford Motor Co.
+(F:US) and Fiat SpA (F)’s Chrysler Group LLC, to ask for more cars and trucks with engines that run on compressed natural gas.

 They’ve joined with 11 other states, most rich with natural-gas stockpiles, to commit to buy thousands of those vehicles a year for their fleets.
 As marketable reserves of natural gas in the U.S. have grown and the per-gallon price has declined compared with gasoline or diesel, the fuel choice is a patriotic and non-partisan one, the governors said.

 Oklahoma Governor Mary Fallin, a Republican, and Colorado Governor John Hickenlooper, a Democrat, met with groups led by Steve Carlisle, a GM vice president; Ford’s Mark Fields, president of the Americas; and Peter Grady, Chrysler’s head of dealer networks.
 The states will issue a joint request for proposals on July 24, they said.